heptarch/heptarch.github.io/drafts/will.md

 ## Back to philosophy

 So, what does this all tell us?
 Roughly, that
-- the inverse problem for influence resembles reachability;
+- the inverse problem for influence resembles dynamical reachability;
-- under fairly reasonable assumptions, reachability is $\textsf{PSPACE}$-complete;
+- under fairly reasonable assumptions, dynamical reachability is $\textsf{PSPACE}$-complete;
 - thus, the inverse problem resembles another problem with hard instances.

-The resemblance between the biological problem of decision influence and dynamical reachability may fail.
-The analogy seems persuasive to me, but a more serious issue in my mind is that the existence of hard instance does not mean that the specific instance of brains is hard.
+The chain of argument could fail in a few ways.
+First, the resemblance between the biological problem of decision influence and dynamical reachability may fail.
+It could, but the analogy seems persuasive to me.
+A more serious issue is that the existence of hard instances does not mean the specific instance of brains is hard.

 <!--